El Dorado Arkansas Regional Office

 Implement the following BCDCCA Programs

 1. Disadvantaged Small Business Consulting.
-Identify African American and black business and citizens who may have a
+Identify our targeted business and citizens who may have a

 desire to start a business or need help growing their existing business. and Provide Education and Training for the